asmodehn/sdlut/doc/README.txt

 - Exceptions must be used wisely.
 Some sort of design pattern using exception to manage C wrapping in C++ has been used in SDLwrap... try to follow the idea.
 No exception should happen in main part of code.
 Idealy the core of AML should be fault tolerant ;)

 - In the future we want to be able to choose the library we will depend upon.
 So everything in "depend/[libname]wrap" folder is tied to the library used, and everything in the root folder should be as independant as possible from the library used.
-That means using delegation instead of heritage for example...

 - The wrapping layer for each library should idealy do the same test than the library has, but using the wrap...